Witiko/doctoral-thesis/main.md

 # Speed {#speed}
-The accuracy as well as the availability of more advanced features in a math information retrieval system are fundamentally limited by the *speed* at which we can deploy the system, store new information in it, and recall the information that satisfies the needs of a user.
+The accuracy as well as the availability of more advanced features in a math information retrieval system are fundamentally limited by the *speed* at which we can deploy the system, store new information in it, and recall information that satisfy the needs of its users.

-In this chapter, I will report the results of my research of document representations that enable fast math information retrieval:
+In this chapter, I will report the results of my research of document representations and techniques that enable fast math information retrieval:

-- In Section~\ref{sec:fast-and-reproducible-deployment}, I will describe our work in making math information retrieval search engines easier to build and deploy using Docker.
+- In Section~\ref{sec:fast-and-reproducible-deployment}, I will describe our work in making math information retrieval search engines easier to build and deploy.

 - In Section~\ref{sec:representation-learning-speed}, I will describe our work in making neural representations of natural language words and math